 - Make a list of the assets you have available to you.
 This includes current balances in checking and savings accounts, emergency funds (this is one of the 463 reasons to have them!), plus any income you’ll have coming in from other sources like 2nd jobs, etc.

 - Make a menu for the next two weeks, using the food that you already have in your freezer, refrigerator, or pantry.
 If you must purchase food, go cheap!
 The internet is awash in recipes for inexpensive meals.
 Not sure where to start?
-Check out websites BudgetBytes for recipe ideas, and always remember that meals don’t have to be fancy.
+Check out websites BudgetBytes for recipe ideas.
+Remember that meals don’t have to be fancy.
 Peanut butter on crackers or canned soup is a perfectly reasonable meal!

 - Check with your bank or credit union to see if they are offering interest-free loans for missed paychecks.
 Navy Federal Credit Union has already announced their loan plans.